-i) Elimination (EL)

-Elimination is a penalty for a serious mistake concerning the rules of the event that may not have been committed deliberately.
-A pentathlete eliminated from an event scores zero points in the relevant event, but is allowed to compete in the following events of the competition.
+- Elimination (EL): Elimination is a penalty for a serious mistake concerning the Rules of the event that may not have been committed deliberately.
+A pentathlete eliminated from an event scores zero points in the relevant event, but is allowed to compete in the following events of the competition. - Disqualification (DSQ): Disqualification is a penalty for deliberately attempting to circumvent or deliberately circumventing the Rules of the event.
+A pentathlete disqualified in an event will not compete in any of the subsequent events in that competition. - iii) Disqualification for unsportsmanlike Behaviour (DQB): For serious cases of unsportsmanlike behaviour, the pentathlete can receive DQB.

-ii) Disqualification (DSQ)

-Disqualification is a penalty for deliberately attempting to circumvent or deliberately circumventing the rules of the event.
-A pentathlete disqualified in a UIPM event will not compete in any of the subsequent events in that competition.

-iii) Disqualification for unsportsmanlike Behaviour (DQB)

-For serious cases of unsportsmanlike behaviour, the pentathlete can receive DOB.
 In this case the pentathlete will not compete in any of the subsequent events in that competition, neither in any competition of the championships.
 Further sanctions may be applied.